 The Great Smoky Mountains get their name from the blue-like smoky mist that surrounds them.
 These beautiful peaks make a picturesque backdrop for Pigeon Forge.
 In the Smoky Mountains you’ll discover 500,000 acres of Southern Appalachian wilderness on one of the oldest uplands on earth!
 The mountains are 95-percent forest and home to diverse wildlife.
 Here you can uncover breathtaking streams, waterfalls and flowering plants.

-Great Smoky Mountains National Park officials are extending a pilot project in Cades Cove by continuing vehicle-free access on the Cades Cove Loop Road on Wednesdays from May 5 through September 1, in an effort to improve the visitor experience and to reduce congestion.
+Great Smoky Mountains National Park officials are providing vehicle-free access on the Cades Cove Loop Road each Wednesday from May 4 through September 28, in an effort to improve the visitor experience and to reduce congestion.
 For more information, click here.

 If you’re planning on “roughing it”, there are numerous camps located within the Smoky Mountains or you can try out one the Pigeon Forge campgrounds featuring sizeable picnic areas that are perfect for any size gathering.
 Of course, the city also has a variety of other lodging options including cabins, hotels and condos that are priced to suit a variety of budgets.